cjheath/activefacts-compositions/README.md

 # ActiveFacts::Compositions

-Create and represent composite schemas, schema transforms and data transforms over a fact-based model.
+Fact-based schemas are always in highly normalised or *elementary* form.
+Most other schemas are composite (object-oriented, relational, warehousing, analytical, messaging, APIs, etc).
+This gem provides the framework for *Compositions*, which are representations of the two-way mapping between an elementary schema and a composite schema.
+As such, it supports any-to-any mappings between different composite forms.

+It also provides automated generators for some types of composite schemas, especially relational and Data Vault schemas.

 This gem works with the Fact Modeling tools as part of ActiveFacts.

 ## Installation

-Install via the activefacts gem bundle, or add this line to your application's Gemfile:
+Install as part of activefacts, just "gem install" directly, or add this line to your application's Gemfile:

 ```ruby
 gem 'activefacts-compositions'